-And imagine I replied, Well sir, I’m actually not a writer yet but I will be after you give me an assignment and pay me.
+And imagine I replied, Well sir, I’m actually not a writer yet.
+But I will be after you hire me and pay me.

 Does that make any sense?
-Do you really expect me to find work with that approach?
+Do you really think I’ll find work with that approach?

 When you belittle your efforts and distance yourself from firm terms about your work, you’re being a coward.
 You’re encouraging people to lower their expectations because you don’t think you’ll measure up.

 You’re worried people may ask to see your work or go find it and compare it to other people’s work.
-They may measure your progress and your accomplishments against someone else’s, and in the end, dismiss you as insignificant.
+They may measure your progress and your accomplishments against someone else’s, and in the end, diminish or dismiss you.